mezzio/mezzio-session/docs/book/intro.md

 Some projects, such as [psr-7-sessions/storageless](https://github.com/psr7-sessions/storageless), take a different approach, using [JSON Web Tokens](https://tools.ietf.org/html/rfc7519) (JWT).

-The goals of zend-expressive-session are:
+The goals of mezzio-session are:

 - to abstract the way users interact with session storage.
 - to abstract how sessions are persisted, to allow both standard ext-session,